samlist21/Dewey/README.md

 4. type> cd dewey  OR skip step 3 and just type> cd /home/pi/dewey
 5. type> sudo python python/sendSerialDewey.py
 6. Enter a command to control Dewey
-- Remeber don't hit enter just the key.
+- Remember don't hit enter just the key.
 - Type H if you forget the available commands.
 7. When finished hit X   This stops running the python program

 ## Shutting Down Dewey Cleanly
 - Make sure to power off Dewey each night cleanly -
 - Type> sudo shutdown -h now OR go to the menu shutdown and type the password.
-- Turn off the speaker before shuttign Dewey down so that you won't wear down the batteries.
+- Turn off the speaker before shutting Dewey down so that you won't wear down the batteries.
 - Turn off both power switches ONLY after a clean shutdown.

 ## Current Task List
 - [X]Get Motor run working without delay() code
-- [ ]Dewey needs a re-charge.
+- [X]Dewey needs a re-charge.
 Batteries were at 11.98VDC - Plug in for a day
 - [ ]Put Drive.c Back into MotorRun and figure out why it is not compiling
 - [ ]Get sendSerialDewey.py working with python3
-- [ ]Get GLCD working with when python3 is avialble.
+- [ ]Get GLCD working with when python3 is available.
 GLCD only works with python3
 - [ ]Setup a DHCP server on the Ethernet port for automatic connecting via Ethernet Cable
 - [X]Fix image program to not overwrite images but figure out what the next image number is and store that number.
 - [ ]Find out why the camera turns on and stays on through the whole running of sendSerialDewey.py
 - [ ]Rename sendSerialDewey.py to Dewey.py.
-Clean up git codde
+Clean up git code
 - [ ]Remove all test and demonstration code that is not used.
 - [ ]Get autonomous mode working.
 Dewey drives around by itself.
 - [ ]Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Bye, Bye - Dewey Sleeping now",etc.